FlynnOwen/numerical-analysis/README.md

 # optimization
-Playing around with optmization problems.
+Playing around with problems related to numerical analysis.

 ## Reference